Marcelobbr/thesis/README.md

 ### Operating System
 Most of the jupyter notebooks can be run on windows, but there are 2 exceptions:
-* 01_tesseract_ocr.ipynb: It uses tesseract, a program which runs only on Linux.
+* 01_tesseract_ocr.ipynb: It uses tesseract, a program that runs only on Linux.
-* 05_doc_entities_person_extract_and_store.ipynb: It uses Palavras, a program which runs only on Linux.
+* 05_doc_entities_person_extract_and_store.ipynb: It uses Palavras, a program that runs only on Linux.

 In case you want to use/test all notebooks, we strongly recommend that you also use a Linux Distribution or at least an OS from Unix family.
-In case you are using Windows, we suggest you to operate inside a Virtual Machine.
+In case you are using Windows, we suggest you operate inside a Virtual Machine.
 Just follow one of the guides below:
 * [lifewire guide](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098)
 * [VirtualBox guide](https://www.virtualbox.org/manual/ch01.html)

-You will need the Ubuntu installer ISO file, which can be found at Ubuntu website.
+You will need the Ubuntu installer ISO file, which can be found on Ubuntu website.
 We worked with Ubuntu 18.04.3 LTS.
-LTS stands for long-term support and we suggest you to also choose LTS versions.
+LTS stands for long-term support and we suggest you also choose LTS versions.
 * [Ubuntu installer](https://ubuntu.com/download/desktop)

 In Ubuntu, you will see Python is already installed, which is a great shortcut for you.
 Nevertheless, there are also some considerations about these programming languages.
 See below.

 The Palavras program is aimed at Entity Extraction.
-It is neccessary to pay for the licence, which the Fundação Getulio Vargas has access.
+It is necessary to pay for the license, which the Fundação Getulio Vargas has access to.
 There are also alternatives, such as [Stanford NLP](https://nlp.stanford.edu/software/).

 The Tesseract program is free of charge.
-To use it, just follow [this link](https://www.pyimagesearch.com/2017/07/03/installing-tesseract-for-ocr/).
+In order to use it, just follow [this link](https://www.pyimagesearch.com/2017/07/03/installing-tesseract-for-ocr/).

 ### Python
 We chose Python3 version of Python, while the standard version from Ubuntu is Python2.
 As there are some differences between the two versions, we suggest that you install python3.
 Anaconda is pretty handy to work with python as it has various preinstalled external Python packages.
 To follow the link below: